 Texas State is a Rising Star on the entrepreneurial and commercialization horizon in Central Texas.
-As an incentive to help increase the entrepreneurial and commercialization efforts at Texas State, the OCIR announced a stipend of \$250 to a lead inventor who submits an Invention Disclosure Form in the period January 2014 through August 2014, and has their invention disclosure recommended by the Intellectual Property (IP) Committee for filing a patent application.
-During fiscal year 2014, 15 inventions were disclosed by faculty and researchers, an increase of 114% over the number of invention disclosures received in FY 2010 (Table 1).
+During fiscal year 2015, 11 inventions were disclosed by faculty and researchers (Table 1).
 The results of commercialization activities since inception in May 2010 include:

-- 59 Invention Disclosures received.
+- 70 Invention Disclosures received.

-- 29 Provisional Patents filed.
+- 31 Provisional Patents filed.

-- 14 full Patent Applications filed.
+- 19 full Patent Applications filed.